Table of Contents

 Could this be accomplished with two hosts instead of three?
 Certainly.
 The reason I like three identical hosts instead of just two is that you have one more level of peace of mind.
 I might be wrong, but I think the most likely core physical element of an environment like these to experience downtime is a physical server, or in this case, virtualization host.
 We have all seen servers lock up for one reason or another, whether it’s due to failed updates or something else.
 With just two hosts, literally everything rests on keeping that other host up while troubleshooting the other host.
 Maybe its as simple as a reboot, but often it is not.
 With three hosts, there is a lot more flexibility with remaining resources and how troubleshooting is approached, as well as the unlikelihood of a second host going down and making everything rest on a single host just as in the two host scenario.

-Also, when virtualization hosts are treated as ephemeral appliances, as I do with XCP-ng, it becomes near trivial to simply reinstall the OS and rejoin the existing pool if troubleshooting seems like it is not worth the time, or if absolutely necessary.
+When virtualization hosts are treated as ephemeral appliances, as I do with XCP-ng, it becomes near trivial to simply reinstall the OS and rejoin the existing pool if troubleshooting seems like it is not worth the time, or if absolutely necessary.
 Three hosts allow the decision to reinstall to be much less stressful than just two hosts.

 Three hosts also means hypervisor-level High Availability is possible, albeit with that aforementioned complexity.
 HA is not necessary in these environments, but having three hosts is a huge hurdle already crossed in case it ever does become necessary.